 Lybrate.com has an excellent community of Gynaecologists in India.
-You will find Gynaecologists with more than 30 years of experience on Lybrate.com.
+You will find Gynaecologists with more than 40 years of experience on Lybrate.com.
 You can find Gynaecologists online in Chennai and from across India.
 View the profile of medical specialists and their reviews from other patients to make an informed decision.

 Book Clinic Appointment with Dr. Rajalakshmi A B

 Management of Abortion